tranducle/tranducle.github.io/_pages/about.md

 ---------------------------------------------------------------
 📢 **NEWS**
+✍️ 2026/09/21: My practical guide to academic writing: [The Formula Book for writing every section of a research paper.](https://paperformula.vercel.app/)

 🥳 2026/09/14: I'm excited to share that our paper "_Archetypes of digital entrepreneurs: integrating the Big Five and META theories with technological advancements_" has been published in the journal [Journal of Innovation and Entrepreneurship](https://link.springer.com/article/10.1186/s13731-026-00711-z), 2026.

 🥳 2026/07/28: I'm excited to share that our paper "_TRACE: Feature-Space Feasible Action Contracts for Explainable Intrusion Triage_" has been published in the journal [Electronics](https://www.mdpi.com/2079-9292/15/15/3291), 2026.